Center for Global Supply Chain and Process Management Annual Summit

 The Moore School offers a truly unique level of dual competencies in the domains of global supply chain management and operations/business process improvement not consistently offered at any other leading business school.

-The CGSCPM was formed in 2005 to help companies improve performance and provide students with real-world experience and application of operations management skills learned in the classroom.
-Member firms pay $30,000 per year to participate in the GSCPM.
+The GSCPM Center was formed in 2005 to help companies improve performance and provide students with real-world experience and application of operations management skills learned in the classroom.